canvas-gamification/canvas-gamification/docs/usage/variables.rst

 values.
 The values are treated as strings.
-You can still use previously defined variables, but it will not evaluate mathematical expressions.
+You can still use previously defined variables, but it will not evaluate mathematical expressions. in other words, you NOT allowed to use the available commands and operators.

 ++++++++++
 expression
 ++++++++++

 This variable type generates a value based on an expression.
+You are allowed to use available commands and operators.

 --------------------------------
 Available commands and operators
 --------------------------------

-All the Python3 operators and math library functions are available to use.
+All the Python3 operators, math, and str library functions in addition to some extra commands are available to use.
 Due to security reasons, no other function/method/class is accessible.
 If you need another function to use please ask developers